-Advice for BAME doctors
+Advice for doctors from BAME backgrounds

 NHS England has advised that employers should risk-assess all staff.
 Ethnicity should be considered in combination with other risk factors, including age, gender, and co-morbidities.
 The assessment should consider whether adjustments to work or redeployment might be appropriate.